MSec-H2020/MTSA-NodeRed-Translator/README.md

 ## How to use
+In this research, we propose a method for developing Node- RED systems using discrete controller synthesis (DCS), as shown in the following figure, to resolve the issues of safety assurance and update effort in conventional Node-RED.
 ![ProposalMethod](./figures/ProposalMethod.png "Proposal development method")

+Initially, the designer designs the environment model and the safety requirements, and then the environment models and the safety requirements are designed by FSP and FLTL, respectively.
+The actual data to be entered will be a script like the following.
 ![Input](./figures/Input.png "MTSA input")

+By invoking MTSA, you can get the Controller script as shown in the following figure.
 ![Controller](./figures/Controller.png "MTSA output (CNT Input)")

+Next, enter this Contorller script and the dictionary data shown in the following figure into CNT.
 ![DictionaryData](./figures/DictionaryData.png "DictionaryData(CNT Input)")

+From these two inputs, you can get the flow data (in json format).
+Once the flow data has been loaded into Node-RED, the entire task is complete.
+You can get the flow as shown in the following figure.
 ![Output](./figures/Output.png "CNT Output")

 Detailed instructions for each tool can be found in the README of each folder (each tool).